My Stealthy Freedom

 My Stealthy Freedom is an online movement that was started in 2014 by Masih Alinejad, an Iranian-born journalist and activist based in the United Kingdom and the United States.
 This movement started as a Facebook page, called My Stealthy Freedom, where women in Iran post photos of themselves without scarves, as a protest against the compulsory hijab laws in the country.
-By the end of 2016, the page has surpassed 1 million Facebook likes.
+By the end of 2016, the page had surpassed 1 million Facebook likes.
 The initiative has received wide international and national coverage, and has been both praised and criticized.

 Chronology

 The Facebook page called Stealthy Freedom was set up on 5 May 2014 and it is dedicated to posting images of women with their hijab (scarf) removed.
 Many women have submitted their pictures without hijab, taken in various locations: parks, beaches, markets, streets, and elsewhere.
 Alinejad said that the campaign began rather simply:

 In a few days, the page had received over 100,000 likes.
 In early 2015, it jumped up to 760,000 followers, and by the end of 2016, it reached over 968,000 likes.

 In an interview with BBC in 2014, Alinejad insisted that women who have sent their photos are "not women activists, but just ordinary women talking from their hearts".
 Many of the pictures were accompanied by captions, some in a poetic language, and others were mischievous or defiant.
 Many captions have placed the emphasis on a right to choose or freedom of choice.
 In January 2015, Alinejad also launched #myforbiddensong as part of the My Stealthy Freedom campaign, and two months later she revived the Green movement slogan "You are all media".

 My Stealthy Freedom has been described as an extremely active and lively space, publishing each month around 35–50 new pieces of content which are shared by hundreds of people.
 In mid-2014, #MyStealthyFreedom became an internationally used hashtag on Facebook and Twitter, averaging one million shares per week.
 By the end of 2016, the page had shared over 2,000 photos of Iranian women without the hijab.
 The page has gained many international supporters, posts are published mostly in Persian with English and French translations.

 In May 2017, Alinejad launched the White Wednesdays campaign, encouraging women to remove their headscarves on Wednesdays or wear white shawls as a sign of protest.